MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Experiments

 \subsection{Feature Visualization}

-According to aforementioned experimental analysis on multiple benchmark datasets, we can find that our proposed MutualFormer indeed helps the RGB-D SOD task.
-To help readers have a more intuitive understanding of our model, we give some visualizations of feature maps of ours MutualFormer and compared baselines, including Add, Concatenate (Cat), Transformer, CrossFormer, and CrossFormer$_{CDA}$.
-As shown in Fig. \ref{fig:feature_map}, we can find that our proposed MutualFormer can obtain better visual effects, which further validated the effectiveness and advantages of our model.
+According to the aforementioned experimental analysis on multiple benchmark datasets, we can find that our proposed MutualFormer indeed helps the RGB-Depth SOD and RGB-NIR object ReID tasks.
+To help readers have a more intuitive understanding of our model, for RGB-D SOD task, we give some visualizations of feature maps of our MutualFormer and compared baselines, including Add, Concatenate (Cat), Transformer, CrossFormer, and CrossFormer$_{CDA}$.
+As shown in Fig. \ref{fig:feature_map}, we can find that the proposed MutualFormer activates more effective object areas and thus obtain better visual effects for RGB-D SOD task, which validate the effectiveness of our proposed MutualFormer.
+In addition, we also give 2D visualizations of feature representation learned by our MutualFormer and Baseline model on RGBN300 dataset in RGB-NIR object ReID task.
+As shown in Fig.~\ref{fig:tsne}, we show 5 identities/classes and use different colors/shapes to denote different classes.
+We can observe that the feature representation learned by the proposed MutualFormer is more discriminative than the Baseline model.